dr-js/ditor/CONCEPT/0-intro.md

 With text the **reference** is exist temporarily, in an active IDE or during compiling.

-Every time we save the code to text file, exit out editor, the **reference** is gone, then next time the editor will have to parse & restore the **reference** from the opened file, again, and again.
+Every time we save the code to text file, exit from the editor, the **references** will be gone.
+Next time the editor launches, it will have to re-parse the **references** from the opened file.

 #### text edits badly, when we do code refactor or other thing that's **reference** changing
-Though view the code as colored text is not bad, and most IDE will support hover for type definition, editing the text is still indirect.
+Although it's not terrible viewing the code as highlighted text, and most IDEs support hover for type definition, editing the text is still indirect.

-Consider most of the support an IDE provides, like:
+Consider some of the convenience features an IDE provides, like:
 - use variable initials to speed up **reference** (`rAF` + `TAB` -> `requestAnimationFrame`)
 - jump to definition
 - show undefined or unused variables